2025 Jubilee: Reactions

+In mid-January 2025, president of Cuba Miguel Díaz-Canel announced in a letter to Pope Francis the release of 553 prisoners "in the spirit of the regular Jubilee 2025 that was proclaimed by His Holiness Pope Francis".

+The Mayor of Rome and the Italian Government's Special Commissioner for the Jubilee, Roberto Gualtieri, stated at the closing of the Jubilee that the Jubilee of the Youth and the Mass with the Pope at Tor Vergata were "an event that will remain in the history of our City and the Church".
+He added that "the Jubilee was the driving force" of the City of Rome during 2025.

 Conspiracy theories

 In December 2024, various viral posts on Instagram, TikTok, Reddit, and Facebook claimed falsely that the pope would be opening "spiritual portals" or "sacred portals" (Note: The Latin word for door is "porta") in a "never-before-performed" ritual.
 Some posts also claimed falsely that the ritual included opening a "tomb of Lucifer" under the Vatican.
 The claim of a new ritual appeared to stem from a New York Post article with a misleading title referring to the opening of the additional Rebibbia prison door.
 It is unclear where the Tomb of Lucifer claim originated; however, Bible scholar Daniel McClellan suggested that a tomb in the Vatican Necropolis labeled as the "Tomb of Lucifer" may have begun the rumor, and explained that in pre-Constantinian times when the tomb was constructed the name Lucifer did not have Satanic connotations, with contemporary Christians even having Lucifer as their personal name.